sophie-oldroyd/Social-Distancing-Monitor/README.md

 Sophie Oldroyd, Corpus Christi, svo22

 ## Summary
-This respository contains the firmware for a social distancing montior.
-The aim of the project was to develop a method of helping a person monitor whether they are adhering to the social distancing guidline of 2m.
+This repository contains the firmware for a social distancing monitor.
+The aim of the project was to develop a method of helping a person monitor whether they are adhering to the social distancing guideline of 2m.
 In addition to the firmware, the project uses the following hardware: FRDMKL03 Development Board, Ultrasonic Distance Sensor, LED, Buzzer, Resistor, Capacitor, Temperature Sensor and Switch.
-The `FRDMKL03 Devleopment Board` contains the hardware and software to host the project.
+The `FRDMKL03 Development Board` contains the hardware and software to host the project.
 The `Ultrasonic Distance Sensor`sends out an ultrasound pulse and records the time taken for the reflected pulse to return.
-The distance can be determine from the Time of Flight.
+The distance can be determined from the Time of Flight.
 The output of the sensor is a pulse that's width is equal to the time taken for the pulse travel to the person, be reflected, and return to the sensor.
 The `LED` and `Buzzer` are used as alert mechanisms for when social distancing is breached.
-The mechanical `switch` is used to turn the output from the buzzer on and off, because it can be very invasive.
+The mechanical `switch` is used to turn the output from the buzzer on and off because it can be very invasive.
 ## Hardware Layout
 The hardware layout for the project can be seen in the image below.
 ![alt text](https://github.com/sophie-oldroyd/Warp-firmware/blob/master/physicallayoutnew.jpg?raw=true)